A cinema refuses to process a reservation from a school because the teacher communicated in Valencian.

 The school council of the Valencian center has strongly criticized the company's actions and emphasized that the company manager did not even consider using one of the many free online translators—very easy to use for any written communication—and that he did not apologize for requesting a change of complaint.
 "On the contrary, it violated our linguistic rights, discriminating against us for speaking Valencian," the statement emphasizes.

-The educational community of the Benicalap Institute says it is "speechless" at the treatment received and "astounded" that a major cultural institution would show "such serious contempt" for Valencian culture and identity, "demonstrating a clear lack of knowledge and sensitivity."
+The educational community of the Benicalap Institute says it is "speechless" at the treatment received and "astounded" that a major cultural company would show "such serious contempt" for Valencian culture and identity, "demonstrating a clear lack of knowledge and sensitivity."

 General condemnation